RRZE-HPC/Ultimate-SpMV/README.md

 	```./uspmv <matrix_name>.mtx scs -c 16 -s 512 -mode b```
 	```./uspmv <matrix_name>.mtx crs -mode s -sp -verbose 1```

-- kernel_format can be any one of: crs, scs, ell
+- kernel_format can be any one of: crs, scs (and by extention: ell and sell-p)

 Options:
 - -c (chunk size)